Kikocup/transparentNavbar/README.md

 # transparentNavbar

-In this Website you can see a transparent navbar paired with a coverpicture.
+In this Website you can see a transparent navbar paired with a cover picture.

-Navbar on a small device won't work aswell as the login and the signup page (just for a good look :D).
+Update: Navbar now working.
+Added new Look to the content section as well as a smooth scroll effect for the navbar.